Stephen Tyszka of Trubify: “Run a lean startup”

 Trubify is an award-winning, disruptive music technology platform that is helping solve “starving artist syndrome”.
 Stephen is creating innovative tech solutions to finally serve the music artists who have been taken advantage of for so long.
 Trubify is an artist first platform geared toward allowing musicians to earn a living doing what they love.

-Thank you so much for joining us!
-Our readers would love to “get to know you” a bit better.
-Can you tell us a bit about your ‘backstory’ and how you got started?
+Thank you so much for joining us in this interview series!
+Can you tell us the story of how you grew up?

-I come from a family of musical virtuosos, most notable is my Auntie, Adriana Caselotti, who is the voice of Snow White in the Walt Disney classic.
-In 1996, legendary music producer Eddie Kramer encouraged me to move from the East Coast to Hollywood, CA to pursue music professionally.
-At 21, I was busking on Hollywood Blvd for tips by day; by night, I was sitting-in at local clubs.
-Soon I was headlining shows on Sunset Blvd and earning regular studio session work.
-I opened my first commercial music studio and was working non-stop, either recording, performing, teaching, mixing or mastering music and was still a starving artist.
-I learned first hand the challenges artists face trying to make it in the music industry.
+I grew up in a small town in Connecticut.
+My parents were very hard-working and noble people.
+My father was a detective for the local police force and my mother was a cash department head for a supermarket chain.
+My parents worked tirelessly to give my sister and I all the things they never had growing up.

-What was the “Aha Moment” that led you to think of the idea for your current company?
-Can you share that story with us?
+I was playing piano at 6, drums at 8, but when I was 12, my uncle Michael gave me a video of Eddie Van Halen playing guitar solos — and I fell in love.
+As soon as I saw Eddie’s mastery of the guitar coupled with his stage antics, I knew that was what I wanted to do.
+I have been playing guitar and writing music ever since.

-Trubify has made tremendous progress in its first year.
-We have raised almost $4,000,000 in seed funding to build and launch a minimum viable product in the market.
-We have won multiple nationally-recognized awards in the startup world, and have been recognized as one of the top 5 seed companies out of 5,000 reviewed to watch in 2021 by eVentures.
+Can you tell us the most interesting story that happened to you since you began your career?

-As both an artist and entrepreneur you hear “no” a lot.
-If you are to succeed, you need to know which advice is helpful and which isn’t, who is out to help and who isn’t, and to ask for help from those who believe in you the most.
-The greatest risk you can take is to follow your dreams — and that’s exactly what I’ve done my whole life.
-If you are true to yourself and work hard to help others in the process, you will always be successful.
+I cannot count the number of times that the Universe seemed to mysteriously open doors or answer questions to bring into existence what was needed exactly when it was needed.
+There have been many examples in the early days where I didn’t know how I was going to cover large business expenses that were due at the end of the month.
+But invariably, the money was always there, even if only at the last moment.
+I believe if you follow your heart, all things start to align and work toward bringing to life your wildest good dreams.

 Can you share a story about the funniest mistake you made when you were first starting?
-Can you tell us what lessons or ‘take aways’ you learned from that?
+Can you tell us what lesson you learned from that?

 My manager in Hollywood booked me as the opening act for Wu Tang Clan.
 Now keep in mind that I’m a rock-blues guitarist and singer, but I was so excited because Wu Tang was one of the biggest acts at the time.
 My band performed live in front of an audience of 5,000 of Wu Tang’s hip-hop/rap fans.
 After my performance, you could have heard a pin drop.
 LOL.
 The audience was there to see hip-hop/rap, not rock-blues, and they made that apparent as I snuck quietly off the stage.
 My lesson from that experience was to always play to your audience, or find an audience that is aligned to your style.